freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-talk-about-hobbies-and-interests/657eecb3b368badb3cc7fe4c.md

 # --description--

-`At least` is used when you want to say the smallest amount or number of something is okay or enough.
-It's like saying "no less than this amount".
-For example:
+`At least` is used when you want to say the smallest amount or number of something is okay or enough. É como dizer "no less than this amount".
+Por exemplo:

-`I study English for at least 30 minutes every day.` - This means you spend 30 minutes or more studying English daily, but never less than 30 minutes.
+`I study English for at least 30 minutes every day.` - Isso significa que você dedica 30 minutos ou mais estudando inglês diariamente, mas nunca menos que 30 minutos.

 # --fillInTheBlank--